resir014/resir014.xyz/src/content/posts/article/2020-01-01-2020plus-part-2-an-entire-decades-retrospective/index.md

 date: 2020-01-01T12:00:00+07:00
 ---

 _This is a two-part post.
-In Part 1, I gave a [the things I enjoyed the most throughout the decade](/posts/2020/01/01/2020plus-part-1-bests-of-the-decade/).
+In Part 1, I gave a [list of things I enjoyed the most throughout the decade](/posts/2020/01/01/2020plus-part-1-bests-of-the-decade/).
 Feel free to skip it if you like, though._

 ---